R2Northstar/NorthstarBlog/_posts/2023-02-21-vanilla-unrestricted-server-script.md

 ### 2023-01-21 8:25 UTC

 While checking the state of the exploit, wolf109909 noticed an updated server build number.
-Upon further investigating we were able to confirm from our side that `script` no longer worked to run server side code.
+Upon further investigation we were able to confirm from our side that `script` no longer worked to run server side code.

 <img src="{{ '/assets/images/posts/vanilla-unrestricted-server-script/status-server-update.png' | relative_url }}" alt="A screenshot showing the different server versions together with the date when they were taken" />